tiian/tiian.github.io/lixa/performances/performances.md

 ### Charts for RPO about 10ms

-Setting parameters *min_elapsed_sync_time=1* *max_elapsed_sync_time=10* in *lixad_conf.xml* allows the LIXA state manager to postpone disk synchronization from 1 to 10 milliseconds: this does **not** guarantee a precise RPO=10ms, but is equivalent to say "after minimum 1ms and maximum 10ms, the state of the transaction will synchronized to the persistent storage".
+Setting parameters *min_elapsed_sync_time=1* *max_elapsed_sync_time=10* in *lixad_conf.xml* allows the LIXA state manager to postpone disk synchronization from 1 to 10 milliseconds: this does **not** guarantee a precise RPO=10ms, but is equivalent to say "after minimum 1ms and maximum 10ms, the state of the transaction starts to be synchronized on the persistent storage".
 In other words, 10ms is a good approximation of the time window of the *missed states* in the event of **crash**.
 In comparison with the scenario "RPO about 5ms", the additional parameter prevents disk synchronization before 1ms from the previous one.

 Supposing your workload is about 200 transactions per second, you can forecast about 2 transaction to be manually recovered in the event of a crash.